Climate and Environmental Measures of Foundations

 Cultural change concerns everyone

-More and more Finnish foundations and funds are participating in the work against environmental and climate change, although they are not actual environmental financiers themselves.
+More and more Finnish foundations and funds are participating in the work against environmental and climate change by reducing their own carbon footprints, although they are not actual environmental financiers themselves.

 Foundations around the world place climate and environmental considerations at the centre as financiers, investors as well as in their other operations.

-We monitor developments and pass on information to our members, e.g. through Dafne, Donors and Foundations Networks in Europe, whose climate group includes Finnish foundations and funds represented by a member of our board and research director Minttu Jaakkola (Maj and Tor Nessling Foundation).
+We monitor developments and pass on information to our members, e.g. through Philea, Philanthropy Europe Association, whose climate group includes Finnish foundations and funds represented by a member of our board and executive director Minttu Jaakkola (Puistokatu 4).

 We support our members in the change by